jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Getting-Started/Overview.md

 ## 1. Non-web Service

-Refer to the following process for access to Anti-DDoS Pro for the non-web service, in other words, the defense for IP address.
+Refer to the following process for access to Anti-DDoS Pro for the non-web service, in other words, the defense for IP and Port.
 ![Non-Web Service](../../../../image/Advanced%20Anti-DDoS/rules01.png).

 ## 2. Web Service